Samuel Colt: Colt's early revolver (1835–1843)

-Colt's U.S. revolver patent gave him a monopoly of revolver manufacture until 1857.
+Colt's U.S. revolver patent gave him a monopoly on revolver manufacture until 1857.
 His was the first practical revolver and the first practical repeating firearm, thanks to progress made in percussion technology.
-No longer a mere novelty weapon, the revolver became an industrial and cultural legacy, as well as a contribution to the development of war technology, represented ironically by the name of one of his company's later innovations, the "Peacemaker".
+No longer a mere novelty weapon, the revolver became an industrial and cultural legacy, as well as a contribution to the development of war technology, ironically signified in the name of one of his company's later innovations, the "Peacemaker".

 Early problems and failures

-Although by the end of 1837 the Arms Company had made more than 1,000 weapons, there were no sales.
+Although by the end of 1837 the Arms Company had made more than 1,000 weapons, there had been no sales.
 After the Panic of 1837, the company's underwriters were reluctant to fund the new machinery that Colt needed to make interchangeable parts, so he went on the road to raise money.
 Demonstrating his gun to people in general stores did not generate the sales volume he needed, so with another loan from his cousin Selden, he went to Washington, D.C., and demonstrated it to President Andrew Jackson.
 Jackson approved of the gun and wrote Colt a note saying so.
-With this letter, Colt got a bill approved by Congress endorsing a demonstration for the military, but failed to obtain an appropriation for military purchase of the weapon.
+With this letter, Colt pushed a bill through Congress endorsing a demonstration for the military, but failed to obtain an appropriation for military purchase of the weapon.
 A promising order from the state of South Carolina for 50 to 75 pistols was canceled when the company did not produce them quickly enough.